jamesduncombe/codendesign/README.md

 ## Todo

-- Add some kind of caching.
-At the moment the feeds are pulled and aggregated on the fly which is pretty bad.
+- Add some kind of caching - At the moment the feeds are pulled and aggregated on the fly which is pretty bad.

 Please feel free to fork it and improve :)